metarhia/impress/README.md

 ## Configuration

 1. Install Impress as described above.
-2. Example application will start automatically and will open `http://127.0.0.1/`
-3. Edit `/config/*.js` to configure Application Server
+2. Edit `/config/*.js` to configure Application Server (set IP address in servers.js)
-4. You can create a directory for your new application inside `/applications`, for example: `/applications/myapp` and copy `/applications/example` into this directory to start with
+3. After installation you have `example` application in directory `/applications`, you can rename it and/or place there other applications
-5. Edit `/applications/myapp/config/hosts.js`, change `127.0.0.1` to `myapp.com`, certainly you need to register and configure domain name myapp.com or just add it into `hosts` file in your OS
+4. Edit `/applications/example/config/hosts.js`, change `127.0.0.1` to `myapp.com`, certainly you need to register and configure domain name myapp.com or just add it into `hosts` file in your OS
-6. Place your html to `/applications/myapp/app/html.template` and required files into directories `/js`, `/css`, `/images` and write API in live environment without restart
+5. Place your html to `/applications/example/app/html.template` and copy required files into directories `/static/js`, `/static/css`, `/static/images` and start application API development
-7. Run Impress using command `service impress start` (if installed as a service) or `node server.js`
+6. Run Impress using command `service impress start` or `systemctl start impress` (if installed as a service) or `node server.js`

 ## Contributors